biocarl/til-biocarl/README.md

 # 25.05.2023 dokku: How to deploy a static page?
 - Just add an empty `.static` file to your root project
 - This will trigger the [nginx buildpack](https://github.com/dokku/heroku-buildpack-nginx) and host the index.html and all other files in root as static files
+- You can also overwrite the  [eginx-config](https://pawelurbanek.com/dokku-static-website) with some custom values (as explained in link)

 # 17.05.2023 canvas: How to export and import quizz files in canvas?
 - You can convert a csv file to a quiz file (qti) format ([here](https://dl.sps.northwestern.edu/canvas/2021/06/add-quiz-questions-to-canvas-by-converting-csv-files-to-qti-zip-files/))